Move over Krueger, there’s a new commercial killer in town, and this one has freckles

 Certainly not Chris Sarandon’s Detective Mike Norris, here assuming the role of all-action pursuer, a detective in the action thriller mode who mirrors our own incredulity at the very notion that a piece of freckled plastic could be responsible for sending an innocent woman careening from the top floor of an apartment complex.
 In an era that gave us Die Hard‘s acerbic everyman John McClane and Lethal Weapon‘s ‘too old for this shit’ Roger Murtaugh, Norris is every bit the cynical 80s cop, glibly dismissing the notion of a killer doll until the moment when he almost becomes a victim.
 The scene in question, a perfect matrimony of breathless tension and excruciating comedy, sees Chucky go after Norris’ family jewels with a particularly sharp kitchen knife.
 Only a supernatural entity of the distinctly human variety could be so sublimely calculated.
 Chucky was, and is, a unique creation indeed.

-Killer dolls were nothing new in 1988, but Chucky’s fictional peers were typically confined to the creeping shadows, evil entities of murky half-shades or, like Fats and The Great Gabbo before him, the byproduct of fragmented human minds that hinted at something else entirely.
-Though Child’s Play retains the supernatural element that was an almost prerequisite during the latter part of the 80s, we’re not dealing with men passing themselves off as ventriloquist dummies, Lee Ray IS that dummy, a rotten soul with a synthetic veneer that just happens to inoculate him from persecution.
+Killer dolls were nothing new in 1988, but Chucky’s fictional peers were typically confined to the creeping shadows, evil entities of murky half-shades or, like Fats and The Great Gabbo before him, the by-product of fragmented human minds that hinted at something else entirely.
+Child’s Play retains the supernatural element that was an almost prerequisite during the latter part of the 80s, and in doing so embraces the devilish realms of practical-effects led transparency.
+We’re not dealing with men passing themselves off as ventriloquist dummies.
+Lee Ray IS that dummy, a rotten soul with a synthetic veneer that just happens to inoculate him from persecution.
 To witness a cuddly toy exhibiting such balls-out malice is a shock to the system for not only the film’s characters, but we the audience.
 Like Norris, we can hardly believe what we’re witnessing half the time.

 Chucky’s true power lies in his ability to exploit the disbelief and downright ignorance of others.
 Lee Ray is a master manipulator, and in playmate Andy, Chucky’s shock of red hair finds the perfect pawn as he sets off on a mission of revenge against those who contrived to have him killed.
 To begin with, Chucky has no choice but to contain his evil, claiming he was sent from heaven by Andy’s deceased father in a sadistic ruse that allows him to develop his master plan.
 We hear Andy talking to Chucky.
 We see their matching shoe prints at a crime scene.
 We even get an echo of Lee Ray’s true personality when Andy repeats the killer’s heartless musings regarding his aunt’s murder, but all we see is Andy, and it doesn’t take long for Lee Ray to realise that there’s an upside to his absurd predicament.